-• Standby state selection for a device is not changed if you switch to another GUI or switch to the backup Viz Mosart server.

-- · Standby state selection will also be kept if you need to restart the Mosart server while keeping the GUI running.
-This ensures that any such recovery actions will not interfere with the devices that are in standby, so that one does not risk that a Mosart problem impacts other devices than the ones that are currently under control by Mosart. - · In AV Automation, it is possible to configure devices to be in standby at startup.
-See the Viz Mosart Administrator Guide section Standby at startup under AV Automation Devices General.
+- Standby state selection for a device is not changed if you switch to another GUI or switch to the backup Viz Mosart server. - Standby state selection will also be kept if you need to restart the Viz Mosart server while keeping the GUI running.
+This ensures that any such recovery actions will not interfere with the devices that are in standby, so that one does not risk that a Mosart problem impacts other devices than the ones that are currently under control by Mosart. - In AV Automation, it is possible to configure devices to be in standby at startup.
+See the Viz Mosart Administration Guide section AV Automation Devices General > General, topic Standby at startup.
 In adherence of the above rule, these 'Standby at startup' selections are ignored if a Viz Mosart GUI is operational or if a backup Viz Mosart server is operational.
 Those settings thus only apply at a complete restart of all Viz Mosart applications.

-A Note: The naming of these menu-driven operations in the Overlay Graphics Interface and the Viz mosart UI, are not the same.
+Note: The naming of these menu-driven operations in the Overlay Graphics Interface and the Viz Mosart UI, are not the same.